realA10001986/Flux-Capacitor/README.md

 There are different alternative ways to install this firmware:

 1) If a previous version of the Flux Capacitor firmware is installed on your device, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/fluxcapacitor-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Flux-Capacitor/blob/main/install/fluxcapacitor-A10001986.ino.nodemcu-32s.bin)).

-2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
-This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
-Detailed build information is in [fluxcapacitor-A10001986.ino](https://github.com/realA10001986/Flux-Capacitor/blob/main/fluxcapacitor-A10001986/fluxcapacitor-A10001986.ino).
+If you are using a fresh ESP32 board, please see [fluxcapacitor-A10001986.ino](https://github.com/realA10001986/Flux-Capacitor/blob/main/fluxcapacitor-A10001986/fluxcapacitor-A10001986.ino) for detailed build information.

- *Important: After a firmware update, the inner and outer LEDs might blink alternately for up to a minute after reboot.
+ *Important: After a firmware update, the inner and outer LEDs might blink alternately for short while after reboot.
 Do NOT unplug the device during this time.*

-### Audio file installation
+### Audio data installation

 The firmware comes with audio data ("sound-pack") which needs to be installed separately.
 The audio data is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if either a new version of the sound-pack is released, or your device is quiet after a firmware update, a re-installation is needed.
+Only if either a the FC puts up a [signal]() at startup, or your device is quiet after a firmware update, a re-installation is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "FCA.bin".